 What are your alternatives?

-If you have been using toiletries which are laden with chemicals for many years, you need to seriously consider changing your products to help you reduce the symptoms of endometriosis.
+If you have been using toiletries which are laden with chemicals, you need to seriously consider changing your products to safer options to help you improve your health and will also reduce your symptoms of endometriosis.

-Some of these natural alternatives can be a bit more expensive, but the pay-off is the security in knowing that you are using a safe product.
-For those of you who would like to make some savings.
+Some of these natural products may be a bit more expensive, but the pay-off is the security in knowing that you are using a safe product that is not going to damage your health.

 If you are interested here are a few tips and recipes to make your own safe toiletries